-People are motivated to buy organic foods for many reasons, and the “certified organic” label aims to reassure consumers that they are indeed buying healthy foods, free of toxic ingredients and sourced in an ethical manner.
+People are motivated to buy clean, whole foods for many reasons, and the “certified organic” label aims to reassure consumers that they are indeed buying healthy foods, free of toxic ingredients and sourced in an ethical manner.
 However, in the egg industry, there isn’t a one-size-fits-all process.
-The various labels on egg cartons are a source of confusion, yet the most misleading of them all is the organic egg.
+The various labels on egg cartons are a source of confusion and are often misleading to the consumer and here’s why:

 The conventional hens’ diet and living conditions affect the nutritional content of the eggs they produce.
+Multiple studies have shown that the egg production declines and the nutritive value of each egg declines significantly when compared to pasture-raised chicken eggs.
 If you were to crack open a conventional egg and compare it to a pasture-raised egg, you visibly see the difference: The conventional egg has a small yolk that is light yellow compared to the abundant bright orange yolk in the nutritional pasture-raised egg.

 Other natural phrases are similarly misleading.
 The organic label doesn’t necessarily mean healthier and here’s why: Farmers who label their eggs “organic” have to follow guidelines in order to use this label.
 The chickens must be cage-free with outdoor access, fed an organic diet free of pesticides, and be free of antibiotics and growth hormones; however, there are industry loopholes.